-- Swimming pool is available in the new Student Recreation Center.
+- Swimming pool is available in the Student Recreation Center.

 ASU Child Development Center provides quality care for the children of ASU students, faculty, and staff.
 Activities include time for playing individually, in groups, instructional activities introduced through learning centers, outdoor activities, rest, and nutritional snacks.
 Parent fees are based on a sliding scale according to annual family income.

-Lucy Brock Preschool Program is to model currently accepted best practices in the field of early childhood education, as well as to apply innovative approaches.
-Provides ASU Home Economic Majors the hands-on experiences of working with young children to enhance their knowledge of child development, and provides quality early experiences to the local children to prepare them for public school.
+Lucy Brock Child Development Laboratory Program is to model currently accepted best practices in the field of early childhood education, as well as to apply innovative approaches.
+Provides majors across the university a hands-on experiences of working with young children to enhance their knowledge of child development, and provides quality early experiences to the local children to prepare them for public school.